 Other forms of L-carnitine include L-carnitine L-tartrate (LCLT) which is typically assessing physical performance, and Glycine Propionyl L-carnitine (GPLC), which relieves blood flow issues.
 The only L-carnitine form that possesses nootropic properties is Acetyl L-carnitine, and it furthermore provides both L-carnitine and acetyl groups (molecule) that act towards the development of the learning neurotransmitter, acetylcholine.

 ALCAR vs L-Carnitine vs Carnitine

-ALCAR: supplies acetyl group and carnetine, and crosses the blood brain barrier easier.
+ALCAR: supplies acetyl group and carnitine, and crosses the blood brain barrier easier.
 The acetyl group detaches from the amino acid and helps to recycle acetylcholine.

-L-Carnetine: the same as carnitine.
+L-Carnitine: the same as carnitine.
 The ‘l-‘ prefix is just a part of the chemical notation and is often omitted because cells only make ‘l-‘ form (as only those forms are used in proteins) and it's implied that it's the ‘l-‘ form if it's not specified (if you imagine a molecule as a 2D picture of structure, then ‘l' and ‘d' prefix specifies whether the molecule is flipped or not; flipped version can have totally different properties; the ‘l-‘ version of amino acids is the one you supplement and your cells use).

-Carnitine: Refrence the above.
+Carnitine: Reference the above.
 It is also involved in energy metabolism.